Fabrizio8535/amazon-clone/Amazon-Clone readme.txt

 -Made the RemoveFromBasket button work on the CheckoutProduct by adding an onClick function which dispatches the 'REMOVE_FROM_BASKET' case to reducer.js.

+-----------------User Register and Login--------------------- -Implemented the Login Page UI logic using forms and routes
+- Styled the login page in Login.CSS
+- Went to firebase and enabled the Email & Password under "Authentication" section
+- Used the "npm install firebase" command in terminal to install firebase into our project
+- In firebase.js, implemented the ability to access db and auth from firebase and exported them both so it can be accessed in other components
+- Then in Login.js, imported the "auth" from firebase.js.
+Also implemented the "auth" feature on register function.
+-In Login.js, Imported the useHistory from "react-router-dom"
+- Implemented the redirecting upon successful signup and login.
+User get redirected to the main page of the application.